dcvath/surfs_up/surfs_up/Surf_Shop_Analysis.md

 ## Summary
-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
+Overall, this analysis indicates that there are minimal differences between the weather in June and December in Oahu as the greatest difference in temperature is only 8 degrees.
+Based on the findings, the reward appears to be greater than the risk for this venture.

+If W. Avy would like further analysis conducted, the recommendation would be to perform two additional queries on the June and December data:

-1) How many days in December it fell below 64 degrees (the lowest temperature in June)
+1) Deterrmrine how many days in December fell below 64 degrees, which is the lowest temperature in June), as falling below this temperature will likley have a negative impact on surfing and ice cream sales.
-2) Pull data from other hawaiian islands to see if there is another island that has more favoroable weather.
+2) Determine how many days in June hit between 80 - 85 degrees as this would likely increase surfing and ice cream sales, and help bridge the slightly lower sales in December.